JacquesGariepy/RecipeGPT/readme.md

 # RecipeGPT

 #### Description:
-The Recipe Generator Application is a Python-based application that uses prompt engineering, natural language processing and AI technologies to generate personalized recipes based on available ingredients.
+The RecipeGPT is a Python-based application that uses prompt engineering, natural language processing and AI technologies to generate personalized recipes based on available ingredients.
 The application utilizes OpenAI's ChatGPT API and DALL-E to generate unique and creative recipes.
 My goal is to create a personalized and unique recipe based on available ingredients (ingredient name, quantity, and unit of measurement), user preferences such as meal type, region, gluten-free, nationality, etc., and also to determine if the AI should be strict or lenient in ingredient selection.

 I hope that my project will be useful to cooking enthusiasts and inspire the use of AI in software development and new culinary creations.